manish-chauhan-107/c--Basics/README.md

-# c--Basics
+My journey starts from here 🚀
-//Basic C programs for practice //Starting my coding journey//
+This repository contains basic C programs for practice and learning.